-Hand sanitisers have been in daily use for several years now but they are not environmentally friendly and they really don’t do your health any favors either because of the ingredients they can contain – namely triclosan, triclorcarbon and/or toluene.
+Hand sanitizers have been in daily use for several years now but they are not environmentally friendly and they really don't do your health any favors either because of the ingredients they can contain – namely triclosan, triclorcarbon and/or toluene.

 Think T for TOXIC!

-Once again, parents, teachers and health practitioners thought they were doing the right thing in insisting on the use of hand sanitisers but as with so many other modern innovations, there is an element of toxicity involved.
+Once again, parents, teachers and health practitioners thought they were doing the right thing in insisting on the use of hand sanitizers but as with so many other modern innovations, there is an element of toxicity involved.
 In the case of cleaning the hands, nothing beats the good old fashioned method of natural soap and water.

 Studies carried out by the Arizona State University found that triclosan and triclocarban first collect in wastewater sludge before being transferred to soils and natural water environments, where they can persist for months and even years.
 According to Natural News, triclocarban and triclosan disrupt hormones, could cause cancer and even spur the growth of drug-resistant superbugs.
 The levels of triclosan found in humans is increasing every year while toluene is used as a solvent in nail polish.
-It is also used in paramaceuticals (such as hand sanitisers) as a blending agent.
+It is also used in paramaceuticals (such as hand sanitizers) as a blending agent.
 Toluene is toxic and a narcotic in high concentrations.

-Fortunately you can safely ditch the regular hand sanitiser as there is a way to make your own 100% safe and natural hand sanitizers at home.
+This because there is a way to make your own 100% safe and natural hand sanitizers at home.

 Ingredients you will need

 - 2 tablespoons vodka (acts as a preservative)

 - 1 teaspoon Aloe Vera juice (a softening agent)